 Audio Recording Instructions and Tips

 We appreciate your time in adding an audio component to accompany your work.
 We've heard positive feedback from listeners, who particularly enjoy hearing the voices and stories behind the pieces from the contributors themselves.
-In addition to appearing alongside your work, your recording will also be included in a full-length streaming audio issue and in segmented episodes on our podcast.
-You can hear some samples over on our podcast, or listen to an audio issue here.
+In addition to appearing alongside your work, your recording will also be featured on our podcast.

 If you have access to recording equipment, you’re welcome to use it.
 Otherwise, the voice memos app on a smartphone will work fine.
 (This app is usually included with the smartphone.
 You can do a search for “voice memos” by pulling down on the screen on the iPhone or following these instructions for the Android.)

-Casual introduction to include in podcast version: This is optional, but strongly encouraged!
+Casual introduction for creative pieces: This is optional, but strongly encouraged!
 Please introduce yourself and include something about your work(s).
 Something along the lines of, “My name is… and this piece came about when…” Listening to a piece straight-through differs from having the words at the reader’s disposal.
 If there’s some context or info that’s helpful to know while listening, please include that here.

 Reading: State the title and author (restate even if you already said it in your intro).
 Then proceed to read your piece.